franckEinstein90/Scored/README.md

-# music-score-reader
+# Scored
+Project to improve my java.
-Reads image with music score on it and outputs the score
+Reads image that displays a music score and plays the music
+Status: Planning